 If you have to deal with presentations a lot, you might have already come across a situation where you needed to embed one PowerPoint in another.
 The convenient way to demonstrate one presentation within another is to actually embed not the original file but an accurate Flash replica.
 The advantages of this approach are:

 Most importantly, the embedded Flash file will only occupy the selected area on a slide, instead of covering up the entire space.
 (Although that is possible as well, if it’s what you prefer.)

 The embedded presentation will blend into the project and will start automatically, whenever you want it to.
 Besides, having a PowerPoint presentation in Flash format can be useful in many other ways: Flash movies can be easily distributed over the web, embedded onto your web site page or blog, or even uploaded as an E-learning course to any Learning Management System (LMS). [iSpring Pro] converts PPTs into Flash with the highest accuracy keeping all the animations, hyperlinks, slide transitions, and vector images intact.

 Embedding a PowerPoint file with iSpring will take you just 2 simple steps.
 They are:

 - Convert the presentation you want to embed into another presentation to the Flash format with iSpring PPT to Flash converter: (iSpring tab> Publish>Publish).
 Feel free to download [iSpring Pro 30-day trial].

 - Insert the newly-generated Flash file into the second PowerPoint presentation using the Insert Flash feature on the iSpring toolbar.
 Please note that the inserted Flash movie plays in the SlideShow mode in PowerPoint.

-- Optionally you can convert your PowerPoint with the inserted presentation to Flash.
-It will allow you to easily deliver presentation online or by email.
+- Optionally, you can convert your PowerPoint with the inserted presentation to Flash.
+It will allow you to easily deliver the presentation online or by email.